openharmony/docs/en/application-dev/reference/apis-basic-services-kit/errorcode-account.md

 1. Try again or restart the system.
 2. Use the app authenticator that complies with specifications.

+## 12300115 User Authentication Passwords Reached the Limit

+**Error Message**

+The number of credentials reaches the upper limit.

+**Possible Causes**

+1. An unknown error occurs in the identity authentication service.
+2. The user already has a password of the corresponding type and cannot add a password.

+**Solution**

+1. Try again or restart the system.
+2. Change the password or delete the existing password.

+## 12300116 Failed to Verify the Credential Complexity

+**Error Message**

+Credential complexity verification failed.

+**Possible Causes**

+The credential is too simple.

+**Solution**

+Enroll a credential that contains specific characters as required.

+## 12300117 PIN Expired

+**Error Message**

+PIN is expired.

+**Possible Causes**

+The PIN for user authentication has expired.

+**Solution**

+Reset the PIN.

 ## 12400001 Application Not Exist

 **Error Message**